hhu94/.dotfiles/vim/README.md

 #### Troubleshooting
 If terminal Vim's colors are messed up (GVim's should be fine), it's because your terminal isn't running on the Solarized theme.
-In this case you have two
-options:
-* Open your vimrc and uncomment the following line in the Theme section:
-`" let g:solarized_termcolors=256`.
-* Get rid of the Solarized theme altogether and use a different theme.
-To do so, simply remove the plugin from the Vundle section in your vimrc and change the Theme section accordingly.
+For instructions of how to fix this, follow [this](https://github.com/altercation/vim-colors-solarized
+#important-note-for-terminal-users) link.